gopiteekenam/myspringbootproject/README.md

 * Configuration
 * Dependencies
 * Database configuration
-* How to run tests
+* How to run tests if required we can include quality gates
 * Deployment instructions

 ### Contribution guidelines ###